Number 96 (TV series): Broadcasting and production

-Story arcs (controversial)

-Number 96 became infamous for its groundbreaking adult storylines and nudity, its comedy characters, and controversial storylines including teenage drug addiction and a black mass conducted by devil worshippers.
+Number 96 became infamous for its groundbreaking adult storylines and nudity, its comedy characters, and controversial storylines including teenage drug addiction and a black mass conducted by devil-worshippers.
 Whodunits included a panty snatcher (dubbed the Knicker Snipper), the Pantyhose Strangler, the Hooded Rapist, and a bomb that exploded killing off four characters.

 A story where Rose Godolfus (Vivienne Garrett) took marijuana was the first time the Australian Broadcasting Control Board exercised the 101 censorship code, insisting that Rose must be shown to suffer from its effects.
 However, a few years later, at the request of NSW Police, a heroin drug storyline was explored with 15-year-old schoolgirl Debbie Chester (Dina Mann).
-She was seen being taught how to inject heroin with a needle, in a storyline designed to warn parents how easy it was to do.
+She was seen being taught how to inject heroin with a needle, in a storyline designed to warn parents how easy it was.

-Early shock moments involved the travails of the pregnant Helen Eastwood (Briony Behets) whose husband Mark (Martin Harris) had an affair with Rose Godolfus.
-Helen caught them in bed together and miscarried, while Rose was later gang-raped by bikies.
-Doctor Gordon Vansard (Joe James) was struck off for providing drugs for an illegal abortion.
-His wife Sonia (Lynn Rainbow) suffered from mental delusions, before leaving and returning for the film version of Number 96.
+The first shock moment in the show's premiere involved heavily pregnant Helen Eastwood (Briony Behets) and her husband Mark (Martin Harris).
+He tried to seduce her by putting his hand up her dress, and when she refused, he began to look elsewhere.
+Helen returned home to discover Mark in their bed with Rose Godolfus Vivienne Garrett.
+She was seen topless, the first actress in Australia to do such a nude scene.
+However, after the episode screened in Sydney, the Broadcasting Control Board ordered both of these moments to be heavily censored and this cut version is all that remains today.

+Over the next few weeks, Rose was gang-raped by bikies, Vera was raped by her husband Harry Collins, Bev was assaulted for not sleeping with a suitor, and Gordon Vansard (Joe James) was revealed to have been a doctor struck off the books for doing illegal abortions.